JodyMurray/my-first-project/README.md

-# my-first-project
+# robin-hobb-p1

 <img width="1427" alt="Screenshot 2022-05-12 at 18 29 58" src="https://user-images.githubusercontent.com/101525431/168124214-224bd1a7-dad2-4034-84c5-d776cea53441.png">

 This fan page style website was designed to inform people of the author Robin Hobb and her work.
-Shown through a biogography section and a page with her collection of series.
+Shown through a biography section and a page with her collection of series.
 Also included is a page for a fictional meetup based in Dublin that fans can apply for.

 This website contains three main pages; Home, Collection and Meetups.
 The Meetup page includes a section to enter your email address to sign up for the mentioned meetings held in Dublin.